csctd/profile-website-KaddenG52/README.md

 - You learn more about me and my interest in the about page
 - Realate to my life and ask questions

+## Design

+- My web design will be simplem and easy to use for any and everyone.
+It will showcase an about me section where I go into depth about myself and my passions.
+- I will include my goals as well.
+Addtionally I will post my achievements and certificates I have earned on my site.
+- I will include pictures of me doing computer science and things of that nature.
+- People will be able to relate to me and be able to ask questions through my email and live chat

+## Accessibility
+- I will have a text to speech feature the visual impairment users
+- I will color switching for color blind users
+- Biggerfont sizes
+- Ability to adjust the font size
+- structure my page using different headings